AdobeDocs/commerce-admin.en/help/inventory-management/install-update.md

    'Magento_InventoryAdvancedCheckout' => 0,
    ...
 ```

+>[!IMPORTANT]
+>
+>If you have the OMS Connector modules installed, make sure that you do not disable the `Magento_InventoryMessageBus` module, which is a Connector module.
+It is required to use the Connector with OMS.

 ## Remove Inventory Management

-Inventory Management module can be remove through composer file.
-To remove all Inventory Managements modules, simply add the following into composer.json.
+If you choose not to use the Inventory Management functionality, you can remove (uninstall) these modules to improve performance.
+To remove all the modules through the composer file, add the following to `composer.json`.

 ```
 "replace": {